Enrique1987/databricks/docs/roadmap/databricks-champion-roadmap.md

 ## Certification and learning track

+The [Partner Champion learning workspace](../../01_Databricks_Champions/README.md) tracks the Fundamentals and GenAI Associate path, oral-session summaries, provisional mastery, and active gaps.
+Use its [learning roadmap](../../01_Databricks_Champions/ROADMAP.md) for study milestones while retaining this roadmap for broader architecture and delivery evidence.
+Private program and employer details remain outside the public repository.

 Certifications and private partner learning paths can support the knowledge plan, but they do not by themselves demonstrate architecture judgment or guarantee Champion acceptance.

 - Use the current official program guide to identify mandatory private courses, badges, or assessments.